reisportela/HDFE/README.md

     5. Jupyter: kernels for `R`, `Julia`, `Stata`, `SoS`

 The Stata files used in the exercise include: `Stata_reghdfe_Benchmark.do`, `Group Fixed Effects.ipynb`, `Basics of REGHDFE.ipynb`.
 The datasets are available in this repository.

+### Container setup

+1. The R packages that are pre-installed in the container are defined in file `environment.yml`
+2. Ubuntu's packages are defined in file `apt.txt`
+3.

 ## 1. Use [MyBinder](https://mybinder.org/) to run a container with R & RStudio + Julia

 Launch MyBinder with RStudio